open-mmlab/mmtracking/docs/dataset.md

 ### 2. Convert Annotations

 We use [CocoVID](https://github.com/open-mmlab/mmtracking/blob/master/mmtrack/datasets/parsers/coco_video_parser.py) to maintain all datasets in this codebase.
-In this case, you need to convert the offical annotations to this style.
+In this case, you need to convert the official annotations to this style.
 We provide scripts and the usages are as following:

 ```shell
 # ImageNet DET